BowlPulp/Chitkara-Connect/README.md

 3. Start the backend server:

     ```bash
-    npm start
+    cd server
+    node --watch index.js
     ```

 4. Navigate to the frontend (React) project directory and start it:

     ```bash
     cd client
-    npm start
+    npm run dev
     ```

-The application should now be running locally at `http://localhost:3000`.
+The application should now be running locally at `http://localhost:5173`.

 ## Contributing